 Change of Address Checklist

 So, you finally made it.
 You found your new home/apartment.
 The contracts have been signed and you’re finally changing your address and getting ready for the big move.
-However, before you celebrate too early there are unfortunately a few other things you may need to take care of.
+However, before you celebrate too early there are unfortunately a few other things you may need to take care of, that's when a change of address list when moving house would come in handy.

 Buying new furniture and thinking up home decoration ideas are the fun part, but to save yourself some hassle in the future you’re going to need to make sure that you change your address in all the places that matter.
 This can range from updating lengthy 12 months subscriptions or loyalty programs to credit card changes and even vehicle registration and car insurance details - So make sure you cover yourself and update your address.